Evaluation function: Piece-square tables

+An important technique in evaluation since at least the early 1990s is the piece-square table (also called piece-value table).
+Each table is a set of 64 values corresponding to the squares of the chessboard.
+The most basic implementation of piece-square table consists of separate tables for each type of piece per player, which in chess results in 12 piece-square tables in total.
+The values in the tables are bonuses/penalties for the location of each piece on each space, and encode a composite of many subtle factors difficult to quantify analytically.
+In handcrafted evaluation functions, there are sometimes two sets of tables: one for the opening/middlegame, and one for the endgame; positions of the middle game are interpolated between the two.

 Neural networks

-While neural networks have been used in the evaluation functions of chess engines since the late 1980s, they did not become popular in computer chess until the late 2010s, as the hardware needed to train neural networks was not strong enough at the time, and fast training algorithms and network topology and architectures have not been developed yet.
-Initially, neural network based evaluation functions generally consisted of one neural network for the entire evaluation function, with input features selected from the board and whose output is an integer, normalized to the centipawn scale so that a value of 100 is roughly equivalent to a material advantage of a pawn.
-The parameters in neural networks are typically trained using reinforcement learning or supervised learning.
-More recently, evaluation functions in computer chess have started to use multiple neural networks, with each neural network trained for a specific part of the evaluation, such as pawn structure or endgames.
-This allows for hybrid approaches where an evaluation function consists of both neural networks and handcrafted terms.
+While neural networks have been used in the evaluation functions of chess engines since the late 1980s, they did not become popular in computer chess until the late 2010s, as the hardware needed to train neural networks was not strong enough at the time, and fast training algorithms and network topology and architectures had not been developed yet.
+Neural network based evaluation functions generally consist of a neural network trained using reinforcement learning or supervised learning to accept a board state as input and output a real or integer value.

 Deep neural networks have been used, albeit infrequently, in computer chess after Matthew Lai's Giraffe in 2015 and Deepmind's AlphaZero in 2017 demonstrated the feasibility of deep neural networks in evaluation functions.
 The distributed computing project Leela Chess Zero was started shortly after to attempt to replicate the results of Deepmind's AlphaZero paper.
-Apart from the size of the networks, the neural networks used in AlphaZero and Leela Chess Zero also differ from those used in traditional chess engines as they have two outputs, one for evaluation (the value head) and one for move ordering (the policy head), rather than only one output for evaluation.
-In addition, while it is possible to set the output of the value head of Leela's neural network to a real number to approximate the centipawn scale used in traditional chess engines, by default the output is the win-draw-loss percentages, a vector of three values each from the unit interval.
+Apart from the size of the networks, the neural networks used in AlphaZero and Leela Chess Zero also differ from those used in traditional chess engines in that they predict a distribution across subsequent moves (the policy head) in addition to the evaluation (the value head).
 Since deep neural networks are very large, engines using deep neural networks in their evaluation function usually require a graphics processing unit in order to efficiently calculate the evaluation function.